Aurelien-JOLLY/Freebox-by-Zabbix-Monitoring/README.md

 # Freebox-by-Zabbix-Monitoring

-With this files, you will be able to monitor some metrics of your Freebox Revolution.
+With this files, you will be able to monitor some metrics of your Freebox Revolution with Zabbix.

 This script gets datas from Freebox, and sends it to Zabbix Server.